Attack-to-Mitigation PBQ Tables

 Symptom or evidenceLikely attackBest mitigation direction

-Users see familiar SSID with weak signal near lobbyEvil twinWPA2/WPA3-Enterprise, certificate validation, wireless IDS, user training
+Familiar SSID with a weak signal near the lobbyEvil twinWPA3 or WPA2-Enterprise, certificate validation, wireless IDS, user training

-Users repeatedly disconnect from Wi-Fi then join fake portalDeauth abuse plus evil twinWireless monitoring, strong enterprise authentication, avoid auto-join to open networks
+Clients repeatedly drop, then join a fake portalDeauth abuse + evil twinWireless monitoring, strong enterprise auth, no auto-join to open networks

-Help desk resets VPN password after suspicious callSocial engineeringIdentity verification procedure, MFA reset controls, staff training, ticket evidence
+Help desk resets a VPN password after a suspicious callSocial engineeringIdentity-verification procedure, MFA reset controls, training, ticket evidence

-User enters credentials into fake VPN pagePhishingMFA, phishing-resistant authentication, domain monitoring, user reporting workflow
+User enters credentials into a fake VPN pagePhishingMFA / phishing-resistant auth, domain monitoring, reporting workflow

 Availability and Perimeter